adamsilver/fdpb/06-a-search-form.md

 ![Selfridges no label](.)

 One approach is to give users a different treatment on small and large viewports.
 Harrods do this, for example.
 On large viewports they show the entire form.
-On small viewports, they toggle the search form's visibility with a button (usually styled as a magnifying glass).
+On small viewports, they toggle the search form's visibility with a button (usually styled conventionally as a magnifying glass).

 Another, increasingly popular approach is to toggle the search form's visibility no matter the viewport size: big or small.
-Medium and Kidly take this approach.
+Both Medium and Kidly take this approach.
+This simplies the code, but does mean making search unnecessarily less prevalent when there's plenty of space.

 - https://www.gov.uk/government/organisations/hm-revenue-customs
 - https://www.harrods.com/en-gb

 Really, for small viewports, we're going to have to toggle the search form's visibility using CSS and Javascript.